Proofing Language

 When your document contains words or phrases in a different language, follow these steps:

-- Right-click and choose Set Proofing Language (or select Proofing Language from the Review menu)
+- Highlight the word or phrase containing foreign text Right-click (Cntl-click) and choose Set Proofing Language from the contextual menu (or select Proofing Language from the Review menu)

 - Select the correct language from the list